EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 A more flexible way to determine which implementation to bind to is the test binding method (``"binding_method": "testing"``).
-In this case, the interface must be derived from :class:`TestingInterface`.
-The implementation must provide a :meth:`test` method which will be invoked by the registry in order to determine if it is suitable for a given set of parameters.
+In this case, the interface must be derived from :class:`~.TestingInterface`.
+The implementation must provide a :meth:`~eoxserver.core.registry.TestingInterface.test` method which will be invoked by the registry in order to determine if it is suitable for a given set of parameters.
 This can be used e.g. to determine which format handler to use for a given dataset::